Playdate (film)

 Playdate is a 2025 American buddy action comedy film directed by Luke Greenfield and written by Neil Goldman.
 It stars Kevin James and Alan Ritchson alongside Sarah Chalke, Alan Tudyk, Benjamin Pajak, Banks Pierce, Hiro Kanagawa, Stephen Root, and Isla Fisher.
-The film follows Brian (James), a recently unemployed accountant and father who sets up a playdate with stay-at-home dad Jeff (Ritchson), with the two then being targeted by mercenaries along with their sons.
+The film follows Brian (James), a recently unemployed accountant and father who winds up on a playdate with stay-at-home dad Jeff (Ritchson), only for the two of them to be targeted by mercenaries along with their sons (when Jeff reveals he and his “son” are on the run from both the military and the authorities).

 The film was released on Amazon Prime Video on November 12, 2025, where it became the number 1 film in the US that week.